More veterans seek Trump's pardon for combat-zone convictions

 “We can bomb and kill people, even in their sleep,” he added, “we don’t convict pilots who drop a bomb on the wrong house, and we shouldn’t.
 Yet if you come face-to-face with an insurgent, with one individual, and you’re making a split-second decision, you can be prosecuted for murder.”

 Last year, Rep. Brian Babin, R-Texas, asked Trump in a letter to review the cases of veterans who fought in Iraq and Afghanistan and are in jail for battlefield crimes.
+He has not received an official response yet from the White House, he said.

+“I’ve had several discussions with senior Trump Administration officials since I sent the letter last year," Babin said to Fox News on Thursday.
+"It is my sincere belief that these American servicemembers’ cases should be reviewed to ensure that their trials, convictions and sentences were not influenced by political pressures."

+"This is particularly important considering the release of multiple terrorists and the pardoning of traitors by President Obama," Babin added.
+"My request is simply for a full, fair and complete review of their cases to ensure they were treated fairly.
+I have yet to receive an official response but I am still pressing the Administration for one.”

 The Behennas say their son has rebuilt his life, and enjoys running his own cattle ranch.
 He is required to check in with his parole officer, and be listed in the public domain as a felon.